How to Install Docker on Ubuntu 22.04 or 20.04

 sudo apt install docker-ce docker-ce-cli containerd.io docker-buildx-plugin docker-compose-plugin

-This command will install Docker along with some additional plugins that you may find useful.
+This command will install Docker and some additional plugins that you may find helpful.

 After the installation is complete, you can run the following command to confirm that Docker is working: